bohoffi/ts-fluentvalidation/apps/docs-app/src/app/docs/02-configuring-validations/override-message/index.md

 - `{lowerBound}` - Lower bound
 - `{upperBound}` - Upper bound

-For a complete list of error message placeholders used see the `*BuildingRulesBuiltInRules` page.
+For a complete list of error message placeholders used see the `*BuildingValidationsBuiltInValidations` page.
 Each built-in validation has its own supported placeholders.

 It is also possible to use your own custom placeholders in the validation message.
 This can be done by using the `withMessage()` function in combination with the `withPlaceholder()` function: